wilmix8/JREE1.0/README.md

 note: Since  Jdk versions   fails  completly   in learnable   and   code  security

-so OAKJAVA  is  followed  ; but here   only oracle  database  is  focused.
+so OAKJAVA7  is  followed  ; but here   only oracle  database  is  focused.